YourRoots by Genomelink

 Biography

-• Mary Polly Leach married Ahijah Smith, and had children including Parthenia Louisia "Elizia" Leach.
+• Mary Polly Leach married Ahijah Smith, and had children including Parthenia Louisia Elizia Leach.

-• Mary Polly Leach passed away in 1874 in Randolph County, North Carolina, United States of America.
+• Mary Polly Leach passed away in 1874 in Trinity, Randolph County, North Carolina, United States of America.

 Immediate Family